Gender Based Violence, Sexual Violence, Female entrepreneurship, Gender mainstreaming for United Nations agencies, and feminist evaluation

 Network of Collaborators

-Play for Change is headquartered in Atlanta, Georgia, with consultants across Asia, Africa, and Latin America as well.
+Play for Change is headquartered in the United States with consultants across Asia, Africa, and Latin America as well.
 When organizations partner with us, we form a unique working group based on geography, cultural fit, content area expertise, and experience working with specific methodologies.
 Consultants at Play for Change have native or full professional proficiency of English, Spanish, French, Hindi, German, Amharic, and Swahili.

 At Play for Change, we understand how racism negatively impacts our health, peace of mind, education, and employment opportunities amongst other aspects of our lives.
 We also know and have experienced the backlash from challenging white-normative culture in professional settings and have organized ourselves as a consulting firm to counteract this.
 Together we stand for fighting white supremacist culture at the organizational and systemic levels of society.
 We also understand that the struggles of black, indigenous and people of color are nuanced, and may require different types of responses.
 Given the history of physical and economic slavery of black people in our country, their mass incarceration and loss of lives, we believe racial justice efforts should be targeted to accomplish results.
 We stand in solidarity with the black community and support the Black Lives Matter movement.